hogantan/DJIAAPP/README.md

 #### Uploading Waypoint Mission

-Uploads parse waypoints to the drone.
+Uploads parsed waypoints to the drone.

 Waypoints have to meet certain requirements in order to be successfully uploaded.
 See [here](https://developer.dji.com/api-reference/android-api/Components/SDKError/DJIError_DJIMissionManagerError.html?search=waypoint&i=7&#djierror_djisdkmissionerror_waypointerrorspeed_inline).
 > Note: That are instances where uploading of missions can fail most prominently due to poor connection / interference between DJI controller and the drone.
 If so, try readjusting or going nearer to drone.